Bagglebob/CNN-SelfDrivingModel/README.md

 **Validation batches skip all of it (center camera, no augments) so `val_loss` measures the real task.**

+   Developed as a group course project.
+Each member built an independent pipeline; this repo is my implementation.
+The on-the-fly DataGenerator approach was inspired by a teammate’s code.
 ## Model

 Layers follow [Bojarski et al. 2016](https://arxiv.org/abs/1604.07316):